Quick Summary

 Having in-depth knowledge about the Indian National Movement and the constitution of India is important for aspirants to crack these competitive exams and excel with top-notch ranks.
 The information given by this movement equips aspirants with historical, political, and social insights, enabling a deeper understanding of India’s evolution and governance.

-The Indian National Movement was fueled by various factors, including economic exploitation, cultural suppression, and political subjugation.
+Various factors, including economic exploitation, cultural suppression, and political subjugation fueled the Indian National Movement.
 The colonial rule escalated these issues, leading to a strong desire for self-governance.

-International movements like the Russian and American Revolutions served as a source of inspiration for Indians to fight for their own liberty as well.
+International movements like the Russian and American Revolutions served as a source of inspiration for Indians to fight for their liberty as well.
 These movements highlighted the ideals of freedom, justice, and self-determination.

 The Rowlatt Satyagraha was a non-violent protest against the Rowlatt Act, aimed at opposing British rule through peaceful means.
 It marked a significant moment in India’s quest for freedom.